wasiahamad/Major_Projects/README.md

 ## Contributing

 We welcome contributions from the community.
-If you would like to contribute to any of the projects, please follow the guidelines provided in the CONTRIBUTING.md file.
+If you would like to contribute to any of the projects, please follow the guidelines provided in the CONTRIBUTING.md file..

 ## License